A Sufficient Statistic for Influence in Structured Multiagent Environments: Introduction

-This document gives a formal definition of influence that can be used to perform IBA for general factored partially observable stochastic games (fPOSGs)~\cite{Hansen04AAAI,Boutilier99JAIR}, and proves that an IALM constructed using this definition of influence in fact allows to compute an \emph{exact} best-response.
-In other words, that this description of influence is a \emph{sufficient statistic} of the policy of the other agents in order to predict the optimal value.
-It extends our previous paper \cite{Oliehoek12AAAI_IBA} in the following ways: \begin{enumerate} \item it provides a complete proof of the claimed exactness of IBA; \item it elaborates on a number of technical subtleties, such as dealing with multiple sources of influence, and specifying initial beliefs in the IALM; \item it provides an extension of IBA and corresponding proofs to fPOSGs with intra-stage dependencies, which are critical for the expressiveness of the formalism (cf. \sect\ref{sec:IBA:def-of-influence:links-sources-destinations}); \item it provides additional illustration and explanation, making the concept of IBA more accessible. \end{enumerate} Additionally, we make a simple (but novel in the context of IBA) observation: the presence of other agents can be seen as a generalization of single agent settings, which directly implies that \emph{our formulation of IBA also provides a sufficient statistic for decision making under abstraction for a single agent}.
-While there is a multitude of performance loss bounds available for abstractions, e.g.\ see \cite{Dearden97AIJ,DeanGL97ModelReductionApproxOptimal,Givan03AIJ,Iyengar05MOR,Li06ISAIM,Petrik14NIPS,Abel16ICML}, these are usually based on\emph{ }assumed\emph{ }quality bounds on the transition probabilities and rewards of the abstracted model.
+This article gives a formal definition of influence that can be used to perform IBA for general factored partially observable stochastic games (fPOSGs)~\citep{Hansen04AAAI,Boutilier99JAIR}, and proves that an IALM constructed using this definition of influence in fact allows computation of an \emph{exact} best-response.
+In other words, it shows that this description of influence is a \emph{sufficient statistic} of the policy of the other agents: it is sufficient to predict observations and rewards and to thereby optimize value.
+This article extends our previous paper \citep{Oliehoek12AAAI_IBA} in the following ways: \begin{enumerate} \item it provides a complete proof of the claimed exactness of IBA; \item it elaborates on a number of technical subtleties, such as dealing with multiple sources of influence, and specifying initial beliefs in the IALM; \item it provides an extension of IBA and corresponding proofs to fPOSGs with intra-stage dependencies, which are critical for the expressiveness of the formalism (cf. \sect\ref{sec:IBA:def-of-influence:links-sources-destinations}); \item it provides additional illustration and explanation, making the concept of IBA more accessible; \item it deepens the discussion of the relation to special cases of fPOSGs, and more explicitly identifies ways in which future work can improve scalability of these sub-classes; \item it provides a much more extensive discussion of related work, including the more recent work on deep reinforcement learning (RL).
+Specifically, by building on the theoretical results provided in this paper, it generates insights into the nature of the `approximate value factorization' assumption which has been successfully exploited by a popular class of deep RL methods. \end{enumerate} Additionally, in \sect\ref{sec:LFMs-and-best-responses} we make a simple (but, in the context of IBA, novel) observation: the presence of other agents can be seen as a generalization of single agent settings, which directly implies that \emph{our formulation of IBA also provides a sufficient statistic for decision making under abstraction for a single agent}.
+While there is a multitude of performance loss bounds available for abstractions, e.g., see \citet{Dearden97AIJ,Dean97UAI,Givan03AIJ,Iyengar05MOR,Li06ISAIM,Petrik14NIPS,Abel16ICML}, these are usually based on\emph{ }assumed\emph{ }quality bounds on the transition probabilities and rewards of the abstracted model (see \sect\ref{sec:Other-Forms-of-abstraction} for more details).
 In contrast, our work here shows how an abstracted model can preserve exact transition and reward predictions, by `remembering' appropriate elements of the local history.
-In the words of McCallum \cite{McCallum95PhD}, we detail an approach to \emph{perfectly }``uncover {[}...{]} hidden state'' in abstractions for a large class of structured problems.
+In the words of \citet{McCallum95PhD}, we detail an approach to \emph{perfectly }``uncover {[}...{]} hidden state'' in abstractions for a large class of structured problems.